 Make the Marinade

-- Make the marinade by combining 2 Tbsp sesame oil, 1 tsp salt, 1 Tablespoon of red pepper paste, and the zest from one orange.
+- Make the marinade by combining 2 tablespoon sesame oil, 1 teaspoon salt, 1 Tablespoon of red pepper paste, and the zest from one orange.
 Combine marinade with beef strips in plastic baggy.
 Marinate beef for about 15 minutes.
 Allow to come to room temp.